gomorpheus/morpheus-apidoc/source/includes/_environments.md

 Parameter | Default | Description
 --------- | ------- | -----------
-active      | (toggle) | Pass true or false explicately.
+active      | (toggle) | Pass true or false explicitly.
 Default is to toggle the current value.

 Setting active to false will remove it from the list of available environments, making it unavailable during provisioning.
 This endpoint allows global environments to be updated by the master account.